-This includes maintaining and building programs to strengthen social inclusion, connections, harmony (for example, to counter racism) and cohesion.
+A key outcome for Council in this area includes maintaining and building programs to strengthen social inclusion, connections, harmony (for example, to counter racism) and cohesion.

 The City of Ryde is taking a place-making approach to develop the public domain into activated, vibrant and attractive spaces.